Global Leaders Embark on Executive Program in Social Impact Strategy

 In the first course, students are learning an overview of topics in Social Impact Strategy, to understand challenges in agreeing on and articulating organizational mission and strategy, and constructing a team that supports the vision in a way that drives change.
 One benefit of this course is to offer students a common vocabulary to describe and analyze social impact initiatives in any domain or sector.
 The program offers tools in each course to help collaboratively develop innovative services, articulate them to diverse stakeholders, and implement them in ways that reflect community values and continuous improvement.

 Throughout the program, students will learn multiple human-centered methodologies to enhance social impact.
-These approaches include Design Thinking, taught in March during our in-person convening at the University of Pennsylvania, an online course called Community & Collaboration, which teaches an approach to developing solutions from within communities by taking an asset-based perspective, and our Marketing for Social Impact course which advocates and teaches how to integrate beneficiary priorities right into service design and delivery.
+These approaches include Design Thinking, taught in March during our in-person convening at the University of Pennsylvania, an online course called Community & Collaboration, which teaches an approach to developing solutions from within communities by taking an asset-based perspective, and our Main Graphics printing in orange county Marketing for Social Impact course which advocates and teaches how to integrate beneficiary priorities right into service design and delivery.

 Students will also have the opportunity to choose from among four electives, to explore topics in performance measurement, organizational governance, nonprofit fundraising, and social media strategies.
 When the students graduate in August 2016, they will join a group of alumni who have articulated a number of benefits of the program.